Volunteer On Site

 In the Food Pantry:The Food Pantry is stocked through the generosity of the local churches and private individuals.
 Each day, emergency food is distributed to those in need.
 Volunteers can donate their afternoons (12 Noon to 3PM) to working in the pantry organizing shelves, stocking, and assisting clients.
 A time commitment is necessary.

 The Seasonal Shoppe: Seasons change and so does our Seasonal Shoppe.
-Their merchandise changes to match what's happening during the calendar year.
-Content varies from Easter bunnies to Christmas trees.
+For the months of October through December, Christmas is the theme.
+The shoppe is busy and and decorations sell quickly.
+After the first of the year, the shoppe returns to Vinny's Vintage.
+There you will find dated items and even some treasured antiques.
 Decoration flare and an eye for detail would be key skills for someone who would like to volunteer here.
 A time commitment is necessary.

 Recycling: In our Recycling Center, anything electronic is taken apart.
 Someone with good manual dexterity and patience might enjoy taking apart electronics to salvage anything of value inside.
 All parts are neatly saved to be taken to the Salvage Yard once enough is acquired.